emilylederman/emilylederman.github.io/README.md

 # emilylederman.github.io
 ## About me
-I am a product builder by trade and swim coach by night.
-I started by journey as a computer science major, and dabble with code.
+I am a product builder by trade.

 ## About this website
-I first built this in 2020 using Bootstrap JS
+I first built this website in 2020 using Bootstrap JS.
+I should probably update it more often. :)